AdamYoung71/analyser/README.md

 ## CFG Visualisation

-COMP0174 automatically assigns labels to elementary blocks of your program.
+COMP0174 analyser automatically assigns labels to elementary blocks of your program.
 To find how these labels are assigned, please view a visualisation of the control flow graph in the file `cfg.gv.pdf`:

     docker run -ti --rm -v $PWD/results:/comp0174/results comp0174-analyser \
         python3 analyse.py --output-edb results/edb1 examples/rd.il1.c